adityadabas1008/ANSreport/README.md

 Hello there!
 Welcome to the ANSreport repository.

-This repository is a combined work of the students of the course "Analoge Schaltungen" from the Hochschule Bremen.
+This repository is a combined work of the students of the course "Analoge Schaltungen" from the Hochschule Bremen, under the mentorship of Prof. Dr. Mirco Meiners.

 The contributors are:
 - Aditya Dabas
 - Adrian Jauch